dtkaplan/DCF-2014/CaseStudies/Wind-Vector/melt-example/2011-10-28-wind-melt-example.md

 We expect that we have one in both datasets for each unique combination of latitude, longitude, date/time.
 But, we could be wrong, there may be some missing values.
 If we for some reason only have "u", "v" is useless because we don't have enough information to draw the direction based on just one component alone.

 Therefore, we want to line up all values in both datasets where latitude, longitude, and date/time are equal, discarding any values where a combination exists in one data set but not another.
 This is called an *inner join*, and we can simply use the function `inner_join` from the `dplyr` package to accomplish this.
-All we need to do is specify the variables that we are using to join using the `by =` argument:
+All we need to do is specify the variables that we are using to join using the `by =` argument.

 ```r